Bengals Beat: Bengals More Thankful Every Day Joe Burrow Is Their Perfect Leader - CLNS Media

 The Bengals quarterback was the first one after the 0-2 start to tell everyone to “calm down” and assuring everyone that the team will be fine.

 Fast forward 10 weeks later, the Bengals are actually 1.5-point road favorites heading into Nashville to take on the AFC South-leading Titans.
 Burrow is one reason why.
-The way team has has played through adversity is another.
+The way team has played through adversity is another.

 And the likelihood of getting Ja’Marr Chase back this week is another.